dotnet/docs/docs/standard/security/how-to-encrypt-xml-elements-with-symmetric-keys.md

 ### To encrypt an XML element with a symmetric key

-1. Generate a symmetric key using the <xref:System.Security.Cryptography.RijndaelManaged> class.
+1. Generate a symmetric key using the <xref:System.Security.Cryptography.Aes> class.
 This key will be used to encrypt the XML element.

      [!code-csharp[HowToEncryptXMLElementSymmetric#2](../../../samples/snippets/csharp/VS_Snippets_CLR/HowToEncryptXMLElementSymmetric/cs/sample.cs#2)]
      [!code-vb[HowToEncryptXMLElementSymmetric#2](../../../samples/snippets/visualbasic/VS_Snippets_CLR/HowToEncryptXMLElementSymmetric/vb/sample.vb#2)]